marklogic/marklogic-python-client/docs/managing-documents/searching.md

 assert docs[1].content is None
 ```

+## Providing additional arguments

 The `client.documents.search` method provides a `**kwargs` argument, so you can pass in any other arguments you would
-normally pass to `requests`, such as a `params` argument that specifies additional parameters:
+normally pass to `requests`.
+For example:

 ```
 docs = client.documents.search("example", params={"database": "Documents"})